-The F-89J could be armed with two MB-1 Genie rockets and four Hughes GAR-2A (AIM-4C) Falcon infrared-seeking air-to-air missiles; or two MB-1 Genies and 104 2.75-inch FFAR rockets.
+The F-89J could be armed with two MB-1 Genie rockets and four Hughes GAR-2A (AIM-4C) Falcon infrared-seeking air-to-air missiles; or two MB-1 Genies and 104 2.75-inch Folding-Fin Aerial Rockets (FFAR).

 F-89s served with the U.S. Air Force and Air National Guard from 1948 until 1969.
 Northrop F-89J Scorpion 53-2547 was transferred to the Montana Air National Guard in 1960.
 It is on display at the Air National Guard Base, Great Falls, Montana.